Panopticons: Haslingden Halo, Rossendale

 The Halo is an 18m diameter steel lattice structure supported on a tripod five metres above the ground.
 The core is open at the top, framing views of the sky.
 It is lit after dark, using low energy LEDs powered by an adjacent wind turbine, and glows a sky blue colour, giving the effect of hovering above the town.
 It was designed by John Kennedy of LandLab.
+The Halo in Haslingden has been controversial due to associated maintenance costs and tree felling.

-Singing Ringing Tree
+Singing Ringing Tree, Burnley

 The Singing Ringing Tree is a musical sculpture overlooking Burnley.
 It was designed by architects Mike Tonkin and Anna Liu of Tonkin Liu, and constructed from pipes of galvanised steel.
 Singing Ringing Tree was launched by the Mayor of Burnley, Councillor Mohammad Najib, JP, and designers Mike Tonkin and Anna Liu on 14 December 2006.
 The sculpture is located at 53°45′23.90″N 2°13′37.99″W.